Ready to query Gemma?

 My list is typified by big-concept, commercial series fiction.
 If you can describe your book in one line, or in an ‘X meets Y’ elevator pitch, I want to read it!

 My sweet spot is middle-grade fiction, especially a good mystery, fantasy, historical, funny or adventure, but really any middle-grade with a strong voice will get my attention.
-For young adult fiction, I’d love a standout romance or something with strong friendships or sibling relationships – contemporary, paranormal or fantasy.
+For young adult fiction, I’d love a standout romance or something with strong friendships or sibling relationships – contemporary, paranormal or fantasy based in the real world.
+I’m not the agent for YA high fantasy.
 I also work on a lot of younger fiction, and have a love of high-concept funny chapter books aimed at 7+ with series potential.
 Author/illustrators in the chapter book, graphic novel and middle-grade markets will get my immediate attention.
 I’m not currently looking for picture books.
 For children’s nonfiction, I’m interested in history and science, and anything that can be published in an interesting format.
 I’m looking for diverse voices, illustrators and stories across my list, but particularly for chapter books and middle-grade.

 A few more things about me: I love Christmas, travel, 90s movies, Agatha Christie, animal POV, cinematic world building and Red Dwarf.
 I’m also a very chipper person and I tend to connect to characters who are the same.